Message Persistence API for Go SDK

 - Search for messages starting on the newest end of the timeline (default behavior -

-) - Search for messages from the oldest end of the timeline by setting
+Reverse=false) - Search for messages from the oldest end of the timeline by setting

-. - Page through results by providing a
+Reversetotrue. - Page through results by providing a

-timetoken. - Retrieve a slice of the time line by providing both a
+StartOREndtimetoken. - Retrieve a slice of the time line by providing both a

-timetoken. - Limit the number of messages to a specific quantity using the
+StartANDEndtimetoken. - Limit the number of messages to a specific quantity using the

 Start & End parameter usage clarity